 In months of testing, we only liked the Kastle TX 98 more and more.
 In all the conditions we could throw at it - and we found incredibly diverse conditions, from Teton powder to Chilean ice, and everything in between - the Kastle performed better than we had ever imagined possible from a ski so light.
 This is among the lightest skis we tested and is among the best downhill performers; a sweet spot for a sweet product in a sweet sport.
 The construction and materials work together to deliver hard snow, bad snow, high speed, and powder snow performance for beginner to expert backcountry skiers.
 At just over six pounds, these set a new bar for weight to performance ratio.
-They are pretty expensive; if you've got a bit of a budget, our Best Buy winners are excellent value choices.
+They are pretty expensive; if you've got a tighter budget, our Best Buy winners are excellent value choices.

 Kastle TX98 Review